 About me

 Currently, I’m working on bringing generative AI to the automotive Alexa experience.
 My work spans a wide range of machine learning engineering tasks—from fine-tuning models to building infrastructure and tools that integrate GenAI into Alexa Auto clients.
 I also pursue personal projects where I develop models and explore machine learning solutions for various challenges I encounter.
+I am passionate about audio and natural languague processing, building cool tools and products, and software engineering and tech in general.

 In my free time, I enjoy traveling, hiking, camping, backpacking, skiing, and discovering great hot pot spots.